Dattebayo - The True Meaning Of Naruto's Speech - Suki Desu

 What do dattebane and dattebasa mean?

-In the anime we can see his mother say " dattebane " where the ne [ね] is a particle equivalent to our "Ne?" or "Isn't it?" and it sounds more feminine.
-We also hear "dattebasa" in Boruto, where the sa [さ] expresses affirmation, indication, and difference.
-The possibilities are endless, we just need to place the particle we want.
+In the anime, we can see his mother say “dattebane” where the ne [ね] is a particle equivalent to our “Ne?” or “Isn’t it?” and sounds more feminine.
+We also hear “dattebasa” in Boruto, where the sa [さ] expresses affirmation, indication, and difference.
+The possibilities are endless; we just need to add the particle we desire.

 We recommend reading: What does NE (ね) really mean in Japanese?

-It is very common in Japanese, especially children or anime characters, to use suffixes or endings in sentences, but it does not change the meaning of the expression at all.
-The most these particles can do is add emphasis or draw attention.
+It is very common in Japanese, especially for children or anime characters, to use suffixes or endings in sentences, but it does not change the meaning of the expression at all.
+The most these particles can do is provide emphasis or draw attention.

-Dattebayo - the true meaning of the expression from Naruto
+Dattebayo - The true meaning of Naruto's expression

 He can use it in various ways, without even using the particle da or datte.
 In some cases, he said urusette bayo! which means shut up!
-In reality, the possibilities are infinite!
+In reality, the possibilities are endless!

-It was a genius for the author to try to create his own dialect in his work.
-The particle choices matched the characters perfectly and gave the right emphasis.
-Of course, the author was also inspired by other real things to make his work.
+It was brilliant of the author to try to create a unique dialect in his work.
+The choices of particles matched perfectly with the characters and provided the right emphasis.
+Of course, the author was also inspired by other real things to create his work.

 Tag » Why Does Naruto Say Dattebayo